Delta Air Lines is one of the world's largest airlines by traffic. Through its regional carriers (including subsidiary

-Just as a delta is a symbol for change in math, Delta Air Lines symbolizes the changing mathematics of the airline industry.
-Delta became one of the world's largest airlines by traffic after its $2.8 billion acquisition of Northwest Airlines in 2008.
-Through its regional carriers (including subsidiary Comair), the company serves about 320 destinations in more than 60 countries, and it operates a mainline fleet of 700-plus aircraft, as well as maintenance, repair, and overhaul (MRO) and cargo operations.
-Delta is a founding member of the SkyTeam marketing and code-sharing alliance (airlines extend their networks by selling tickets on one another's flights), which includes carriers Air France, KLM, and Alitalia.
+), the company serves about 330 destinations in about 60 countries, and it operates a mainline fleet of 800-plus aircraft, as well as maintenance, repair, and overhaul (MRO) and cargo operations.
+The airline serves nearly 180 million customers each year and offers more than 15,000 daily flights.
+Delta is a founding member of the SkyTeam marketing and code-sharing alliance (airlines extend their networks by selling tickets on one another's flights), which includes carriers

 Other Delta businesses include Delta TechOps, which provides maintenance and engineering services for the Delta fleet as well as more than 150 other aviation customers, and Delta Global Services, which provides staffing for about 150 clients.
 Another unit, MLT Vacations, wholesales vacation packages.

 Delta divides its operations into two chief segments: airline and refinery.
 The airline segment provides scheduled air transportation for passengers and cargo throughout the US and around the world and other ancillary airline services, including maintenance and repair services for third parties.